EPICS-synApps/support/docs/synApps.md

     2. Press caputRecorder's "Start" button.
     3. Perform the task manually.
     4. Press caputRecorder's "Stop" button.
 - Display editing End users know better than anybody what they want in a graphical user interface.
-One thing they've demonstrated that they want is the ability to have some control over the user interface without having to specify every little detail to a programmer.
-MEDM/caQtDM/CSS-Boy provides end users with the ability easily to create custom displays, and synApps provides over 800 user-interface files that can be copied from, called up from, or included as part of a user crafted display.
+One thing they've demonstrated that they want is the ability to have some control over the user interface without having to specify every little detail to a programmer. caQtDM and Phoebus provide end users with the ability to create custom displays, and synApps provides over 800 user-interface files that can be copied from, called up from, or included as part of a user-crafted display.
 - IOC command-file editing An EPICS IOC is populated and configured by ASCII command files, which knowledgeable end users can edit to add motors, change default baud rates, load additional copies of databases, etc.
 - Development of client-side scripts Many synApps end users have written scripts, in languages such as the unix shell, Python, SPEC macro, IDL, tcl, perl, and Labview, to simplify and/or standardize beamline operations.
 Any language can be used for this purpose, if it can be fitted with a Channel-Access interface.
 - EPICS-database development One very easy step from run-time programming to EPICS-database development can be taken by using the wxPython program, snapDb.py, (in the *utils*directory) to "freeze" a collection of programmed userCalcs into an independently loadable database. snapDb can also generate a first cut at a user interface for the database.